Coalition Strikes Hit ISIL Terrorists in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, Oct.
-12, 2016 – U.S. and coalition military forces continued to attack Islamic State of Iraq and the Levant terrorists in Iraq and Syria yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, December 2, 2015 – U.S. and coalition military forces have continued to attack Islamic State of Iraq and the Levant terrorists in Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Officials reported details of the latest strikes, noting that assessments of results are based on initial reports.